Shiny Brownie Crust – Foolproof and Perfect!

 I thought it might be a good idea to smear at least part of the surface with a spatula so that the structure of the top layer had been realigned – another one of my theories.
 It turned out to be another key to a shiny brownie crust!

-- Make your favourite brownie recipe as usual, but make sure the melted butter is boiling hot and the sugar has dissolved a bit.
-It should be a bit sticky and cling to your spoon or paddle beater.
+- Make your favourite brownie recipe as usual, but make sure the melted butter is boiling hot.
+Add the sugar and mix it for at least 1 minute so it dissolves a bit .
+It should be sticky, glue-y and cling to your spoon or paddle beater.

 - Apply heat to the top to melt the MILK chocolate.
 In summertime you can leave it in the sun for 40 seconds – 1 minute.
 In winter, use a hairdryer to melt the finely chopped chocolate on the surface.

 - Using a rubber spatula, smear the melted milk chocolate into the top of the brownie batter in even, long strokes.
-Be sure to smear all of it in and not leave streaks.
+Be sure to smear all of it in and not leave any chocolate streaks!